What is Lumbar Puncture?

 What is Cerebrospinal Fluid?

-Cerebrospinal fluid or CSF is the clear liquid around the brain and spinal cord.
+- Cerebrospinal fluid or CSF is the clear liquid around the brain and spinal cord.
 It is produced by a group of cells, called the choroid plexus, deep inside the brain.
 Normally, the body has about 150 ml of fluid - roughly two-thirds of a cup.

 - As the colorless fluid flows around the brain and spinal cord, it protects those organs, picks up essential supplies from your blood, and eliminates waste products from brain cells.

-Since the CSF is in close proximity to the brain and spinal cord, conditions affecting the brain and spinal cord will be reflected by changes in CSF composition and appearance
+- Since the CSF is in close proximity to the brain and spinal cord, conditions affecting the brain and spinal cord will be reflected by changes in CSF composition and appearance

-If a doctor suspects an illness involving the nervous system, he might take a CSF sample for testing
+- If a doctor suspects an illness involving the nervous system, he might take a CSF sample for testing

 The indications for a lumbar puncture include the following

-Obtaining a CSF sample to diagnose certain infections (meningitis) – (as emergency procedure)
+- Obtaining a CSF sample to diagnose certain infections (meningitis) – (as emergency procedure)

-Diagnosis of certain conditions – multiple sclerosis, cancer of brain and spinal cord, brain hemorrhage, transverse myelitis
+- Diagnosis of certain conditions – multiple sclerosis, cancer of brain and spinal cord, brain hemorrhage, transverse myelitis

-To measure CSF pressure (increased CSF pressure can be dangerous)
+- To measure CSF pressure (increased CSF pressure can be dangerous)

 - To estimate levels of certain chemicals for diagnosing certain conditions

-For treatment purposes – to inject drugs, chemotherapy, painkillers or antibiotics
+- For treatment purposes – to inject drugs, chemotherapy, painkillers or antibiotics

 What happens Before, During and After Lumbar Puncture?